 Should I worry about my fast pulse?

-Q. My pulse is usually on the high side.
-Does that mean I have a problem with my heart?
+Q. My pulse is usually on the fast side.
+Does a high heart rate mean I have a problem with my heart?

 A. In otherwise healthy people, I don't usually worry about the heart rate unless it is consistently above 100 beats per minute at rest.
 Heart rates that are consistently above 100, even when the patient is sitting quietly, can sometimes be caused by an abnormal heart rhythm.
-They can also mean the heart muscle is weakened by a virus or some other problem that forces it to beat more often to pump enough blood to the rest of the body.
+A high heart rate can also mean the heart muscle is weakened by a virus or some other problem that forces it to beat more often to pump enough blood to the rest of the body.